Best Bodybuilding Diet Plan Revealed!

 Post-Workout Nutrition

-So, I don’t take any carbs post-workout.
-My after-training cocktail consists of some whey protein isolate (40 grams or so), micronized creatine (5grams), and L-Glutamine (3 – 5 grams).
+So I don’t take any carbs post-workout.
+My after-training cocktail consists of some whey protein (40 grams or so), and creatine monohydrate (5grams).
+That’s it.

 I remember being advised years ago that I needed around 60 – 100 grams of post-workout carbs to encourage muscle hypertrophy.
 It’s no surprise now, with a little education, that I got fat.
 Also, remember creating daily insulin spikes will have an adverse effect on growth hormone levels so follow this to the letter.